Submitty/submitty.github.io/_docs/student/communication/forum.md

 ---
-category: Student
+category: Student -- Communication
 title: Discussion Forum
+redirect_from:
+  - /student/communication
+  - /student/forum
+  - /student/discussion_forum
+  - /student/communication/discussion_forum
 ---

-## What is the Discussion Forum

 The discussion forum on submitty is an open area for students and members of the teaching staff to start discussions and answer questions.
 The discussion forum allows anyone to ask questions and provide answers.